Micheal Ward: 2016–2018: Modeling and early roles

-Ward made his film debut in Brotherhood in 2016.
-He starred in the first series of the teen thriller The A List on BBC iPlayer in 2018 and reprised his role for its second series on Netflix.
+2019–2022: Top Boy and other work

 Ward's breakout year came in 2019, when he starred as Jamie in Netflix's revival and third series of Top Boy.
 He also appeared in a leading role in the film Blue Story in the same year.
 The film received critical acclaim, and Ward won the BAFTA Rising Star Award for his performance.

-Ward appeared in Steve McQueen’s Small Axe: Lovers Rock in 2020, for which he received a BAFTA nomination for Best Actor in a Supporting Role.
-He was cast alongside Bill Nighy in the upcoming film The Beautiful Game.
+Ward appeared in Steve McQueen's Small Axe: Lovers Rock in 2020, for which he received a BAFTA nomination for Best Actor in a Supporting Role.

 Ward starred alongside Olivia Colman, Colin Firth and Tanya Moodie in Sam Mendes' 2022 film Empire of Light.
 The film was released in the USA in December 2022, with the release in the UK in January 2023.
 In January 2023 it was announced that Ward was included on the longlist in the best supporting actor category for the 76th British Academy of Film and Television Arts awards.
 In December 2022, he was cast in Jeymes Samuel's The Book of Clarence.

+2023–present

+He appeared alongside Bill Nighy in the 2024 film The Beautiful Game.
+In 2025 he acted in the Ari Aster directed satirical western Eddington.

 Personal life

 Ward is an Arsenal fan.
-He went to school with the English professional footballer Rhian Brewster.
-Ward was named in Forbes 30 under 30 list in 2020.
+He went to school with English professional footballer Rhian Brewster.
+Ward was named in Forbes' 30 under 30 list in 2020.
 Ward became a British citizen in 2015.

+Rape and sexual assault charges

+On 25 July 2025, the Metropolitan Police announced that Ward was charged with two counts of rape and three counts of sexual assault.
+It was reported the offences occurred in January 2023, and were committed against one woman.